axelf4/emacs-completion-bench/README.md

 The benchmark consists of completing against a list of candidate completions of length 95653, with the median length of each string being 37.
+About 30% are interned symbols taken from `obarray` of an Emacs session, and the rest are relative file paths.
 The search strings are of length between one and ten.

 Case-insensitive matching is used,